 Organize your Supplies

-And when a partner comes into your office and asks you to quickly look back at your notes on a particular assignment, you want to be able to do so without flipping haphazardly through all of the notepads piled on your desk like a lunatic.
+And when a partner comes into your office and asks you to quickly look back at your notes on a particular assignment, you want to be able to retrieve them without spazzing out flipping through all of the notepads piled on your desk.